-Spartan: 5V low-cost FPGA based on XC4000
+Spartan: 5V lowest cost, FPGA based on XC4000

-The Spartan Series of FPGAs is the best high volume FPGA solution for ASIC replacement.
-Derived from the highly successful XC4000 architecture and spanning up to 40,000 system gates, the Spartan Series combines high performance, on-chip RAM, software cores, and low prices.
-The Spartan Series is the first FPGA that meets all the key requirements of ASIC designs for high volume production, and delivers unmatched benefits over competing PLDs.
+The Spartan Series of FPGAs offers the best high volume FPGA solution for ASIC replacement.
+Derived from the highly successful XC4000 architecture and spanning up to 40,000 system gates, the Spartan Series combines high performance, on-chip RAM, software cores, and lowest prices to meet all the key requirements of ASIC designs for high volume production, and delivers unmatched benefits over competing programmable logic solutions.